bleds1/sba/content/posts/2025-06-25-how-i-use-org-mode-part-one.md

       "d" #'org-roam-dailies-goto-today)
 ```

-That covers the basic foundation of my system in org mode.
-I hope this starts to show why no other app or text editor comes close for me.
-Being able to have my notes, journal, tasks and calendar all under the one roof whilst also being able to navigate my entire file system with Vim keybindings in Emacs is very efficient and endlessly customizable.
-We're barely even scratching the surface of all the things Emacs is capable of here.
+So that covers the basic foundation of my system in org mode.
+Hopefully, this starts to show why no other program, app or text editor comes close for me.
+Being able to have my notes, journal, tasks and calendar all under the one roof, whilst also being able to navigate my entire file system with Vim keybindings in Emacs is incredibly efficient and endlessly customizable.
+The reason I haven't gone explicitly in to all the keybinds and functions I use is that you will likely want to design your own based on the way you do things.
+We've barely even scratched the surface of all the things Emacs and Org-mode is capable of here.

 I keep my org-files in sync with my mobile with [Syncthing](https://syncthing.net/) and access them there for some basic editing with [Orgro](https://orgro.org/).
 Of course we don't have all the features of Emacs there but I can quickly take a few notes to one of my files if needs be.
 My calendar events in *events.org* sync with [org-cal-dav](https://github.com/dengste/org-caldav/blob/master/doc/org-caldav.org) to the [Fossify Calendar](https://www.fossify.org/) app with [Davx5](https://www.davx5.com/).

 A big part of my system not mentioned here is that I have some other folders related to note-taking with [Org-Roam](https://www.orgroam.com/).
 I feel my [Zettelkasten](https://zettelkasten.de/introduction/) system is a separate one to my GTD related things although there can be some cross-over.

 If you want to dive into my full messy [Doom Emacs config](https://github.com/bleds1/dotfiles/tree/main/.doom.d) then you can find my dotfiles [here on Github](https://github.com/bleds1)..
-I push changes quite often and I will discussing my Org-Roam note taking system in a future post.
+I push changes quite often and I will cover my Org-Roam note taking system in a future post.

 ## Related